microsoft/tsiclient/docs/UX.md

 ### Chart Data Options

-Chart data options are generally the third parameter to a component ``render`` method.
-They are an array that allows users to define specific properties of the **groups** of data in the chart, like alias, color, etc.
+Chart data options are generally the final parameter for an AggregateExpression(#aggregateexpression) or TsqExpression(#tsqexpression), or third parameter to a component ``render`` method.
+In render, chartDataOptions is an array that allows users to define specific properties of the **groups** of data in the chart, like alias, color, etc.

 ```js
 // data is an array of length 2